wsldl-pg/docs/CONTRIBUTING.md

 You can make a pull request for a document or join a member of the document team.

+If you're a member of the documentation team, it's okay to push Markdown files directly to the main branch.

 Please contact us for more information.